-Amongst all the amazing stuff he already does, teaching is also a large part of his job.
+As well as all the amazing surgery he performs, teaching is also a large part of his job.
 He says that he gets a lot out of seeing people learn and develop their skills and being able to implement this knowledge into their practice.
-“I love getting emails and phone calls from people that have used some of the knowledge or a technique that I have taught them and had a successful outcome with a case”.
-We admire his modest nature to help others.
-James states, “I also recognize that referral is not an option in a lot of cases, for a variety of reasons.
+James states “I love getting emails and phone calls from people that have used some of the knowledge or a technique that I have taught them and had a successful outcome with a case.
+I also recognise that referral is not an option in a lot of cases, for a variety of reasons.
 I think it is important to put back into the industry to help people develop their skills and knowledge so that the standard of veterinary medicine is elevated across the board.
 In doing this, outcomes are improved, patients get the best care, vets have reduced stress levels and clients are happier”.

 For such a fun loving successful surgeon, he still manages to stay humble stating his favourite quote, “You are judged not by the magnitude of your successes but how you deal with your failures.”
 Also, sometimes he just really wants to get where he is going and so if he could have any super hero power in the world, it would be teleportation.